 Colorado’s White Water Rafting Season

 As we look forward to spring and the summer rafting season, we can’t help but get excited.
 This winter was unique, as every year is.
 Winter seemed to arrive late, with a relatively dry start to the winter sports season.
 But as is so often the case, when the snow did arrive, it came with a vengeance.
 Since the holidays, snowpack across the state has hovered at or above median levels for much of the winter.
 Lots of snow on the mountains means great rafting conditions ahead!

-Right here in the Colorado River basin, the current snowpack is nearly 110% of normal with more storms on the way.
-With the above-average snow level in the high country, we can expect a particularly good season for Gore Creek and the Eagle River, which are some of Colorado’s best early summer rafting.
+Right here in the Colorado River basin, the current snowpack sits at about 95% of average levels with more spring storms in the forecast.
+With a high snowpack in the high country, we can expect good early season rafting on Gore Creek and the Eagle River, which are some of Colorado’s best early summer trips.

 In fact, when the Eagle River is at its peak, it’s some of the best whitewater in the country.
 But what makes the Eagle River is unique, is the steady downward gradient.
 The upper section from Minturn to Avon features a consistent elevation drop, essentially creating a 10-mile long wave train.

-If you’ve never experienced Gore Creek or the Eagle River, this will be a great year to do it!
+If you’ve never experienced Gore Creek or the Eagle River, don’t wait – come experience it this year!

-Meanwhile, over in the Arkansas River basin, snowpack is right at normal levels.
+Meanwhile, over in the Arkansas River basin, we have a solid snowpack, which currently sits at about 94% of median.
 This is the most famous stretch of whitewater in Colorado for good reason.
 Once the spring thaw begins, we’re in for a memorable summer of whitewater rafting on the Ark.

 The 2020 rafting season in Colorado is shaping up to be a great one.
 If you’re planning a trip to Colorado this year, be sure and reserve dates early for your whitewater adventure.